loney-liu/docker-vod-server/README.md

 ## Attention

-If you want to use you VOD server, you are responsible for the data security!
+If you want to use private VOD server, you are responsible for data security!